jameshenegan/perplexity-clone/README.md

 python -m jupyterlab
 ```

+1. Select a query.
+2. Subit the query to Google.
+3. Store the URL's for the top K links returned from Google.
+4. Does SFBLIC's website appear in the top K links?
+If not, replace the Kth link with SFBLIC.
+5. For each of the top K links,
+      - fetch the HTML associated with that link and then get the raw text from the HTML
+      - Use a refiner model to filter the raw text to text that is relevant to the query
+6. For each of the M "improvement methods" (e.g., include statistics, use more authoritative language), ask an improver model to either edit or augment the raw text for the SFBLIC site.

 1. User submits query.
 2. Intelligent LLM "refiner" refines the query.
 3. Refined query gets submitted to Google.